Submitting Final Grades in Canvas Submitting Final Grades in Canvas

 Introduction

 In Canvas, students' final grades are submitted by selecting the Submit Final Grades to MySPC button in the Gradebook in each individual course.
-You may be accustomed to finding this button in the Faculty Tools, but in Canvas, it's in the Grades tab of your class.
 This guide reviews the process for submitting your students' final letter grades to SPC's enrollment and student information system (MySPC).

 Contents